 In November 2020, our Compensation Committee adopted the 2020 Inducement Plan which, subject to the adjustment provisions thereof, reserved 1.0 million shares of our common shares for issuance.
 In March 2022, our Compensation Committee adopted an amendment to the 2020 Inducement Plan, which increased the authorized shares for issuance from 1.0 million to 2.0 million, under the 2020 Inducement Plan.
 The 2020 Inducement Plan was adopted without shareholder approval pursuant to the Listed Company Manual Rule 303A.08 ("Rule 303A.08") of the NYSE.
-The 2020 Inducement Plan provides for the grant of RSUs and nonstatutory stock options, and contains terms and conditions intended to comply with the inducement Plan may only be made to individuals not previously employees of Myovant, or being rehired following a bona fide period of interruption of employment, as an inducement material to such individuals' entering into employment with Myovant.
+The 2020 Inducement Plan provides for the grant of RSUs and nonstatutory stock options, and contains terms and conditions intended to comply with the inducement award exception under the NYSE rules.
+In accordance with Rule 303A.08, awards under the 2020 Inducement Plan may only be made to individuals not previously employees of Myovant, or being rehired following a bona fide period of interruption of employment, as an inducement material to such individuals' entering into employment with Myovant.
 An award is a right to receive our common shares pursuant to the 2020 Inducement Plan pursuant to an RSU award or a nonstatutory stock option award.